 As we said, driving from Perth to Margaret River is one of the easiest and most satisfying drives you can do in Western Australia, but once you reach the Margaret River itself, so much more awaits.
 In our next post we’ll cover Exploring the Margaret River and getting a taste of the wine, waves and caves of the region.

-Tempted to linger?
-Check into the spectacular Pullman Bunker Bay Resort, 10kms northwest of Dunsborough, near Cape Naturaliste Lighthouse, which has sweeping bay views, a stunning swimming pool, award winning spa, and villas with kitchens and direct beach access.
+The spectacular Pullman Bunker Bay Resort, 10kms northwest of Dunsborough, near Cape Naturaliste Lighthouse, has some of the most luxurious accommodation in the area, with sweeping bay and beach views, a stunning swimming pool, an award winning spa, and wonderful villas with kitchens and direct access to the gorgeous white-sand beach and aquamarine water.

-Alternatively, the heavenly Empire Spa Retreat, just 4.5kms out of Dunsborough, is set a stone and timber farmhouse, on 12 acres of vineyards, with alfresco dining overlooking a lake and dam, and a fireplace if you’re staying in winter.
+Alternatively, the heavenly Empire Spa Retreat, just 4.5kms out of Dunsborough, offers beautiful accommodation set across a stone and timber farmhouse.
+No beach access but the 12 acres of vineyards, with alfresco dining overlooking a lake and dam makes up for it.
+There’s a fireplace if you’re staying in winter.